PCMDI/input4MIPs_CVs/README.md

 1. `pmount.json`

 `DatasetsDatabase/input-data/esgf.json` is a scrape of information from the ESGF index.
-This captures the latest set of information we have scraped from the ESGF.
+This captures the latest set of information we have queried from the ESGF index database.
 We hope to automate the generation of this file in future.
 [TODO: make an issue (?)]
 It is generated with `scripts/pollESGF.py`.
-However, the API it hits only allows certain IP addresses, so you will only be able to run this if you have been given access.
+However, the API it queries only allows certain IP addresses, so you will only be able to run this if you have been given access.

 `DatasetsDatabase/input-data/pmount.json` is a scrape of information from the files that we know about.